laserdisc-io/tamer/README.md

 Tamer is a domesticated Kafka source connector.

-It puts the developer completely in control of how data is ingested and what state is preserved (in a compacted Kafka topic).
+It puts the user of this library in complete control of how data is ingested and what state is preserved (in a compacted Kafka topic).
 As an example, it allows for a JDBC source to pull a window of data (e.g. 5 minutes), starting from some time in the past, as fast as possible.
-At every "pull", the developer can decide what to do next (e.g. should the window be increased/decreased?
+At every "pull", the user can decide what to do next (e.g. should the window be increased/decreased?
 Should the pull slow down?).

 Tamer currently supports 4 possible source types:
 - any SQL data store Doobie can handle (e.g. Postgres, MySQL, etc)